aws-samples/mlops-at-edge-for-quality-inspection/README.md

 1. Update the GitHub related configuration in the `./repo_config.yaml` file
     * Set the value of *repoType* to `GITHUB`
     * Update the value of *githubConnectionArn*, *githubRepoOwner* and *repoName*
+1. Commit and push the changed file to your fork

 #### Option 2: Create a CodeCommit Repo in your AWS account